 After being inundated with slow cooker and Instant Pot content from every corner of the internet, you may have kitchen gadget fatigue by now, but allegedly, this other wunder-appliance can turn out all the crispy, crunchy fried foods you love with way less fat.
-(And despite its many virtues and seemingly miraculous culinary capabilities, the Instant Pot does not yet have a crisping function.)
+(And despite its many virtues and seemingly miraculous culinary capabilities, the Instant Pot does not yet have a crisping function.
+That said, they are now making their own air fryer.)

 Ninja 4-Quart Air Fryer, $99.99 on Amazon